ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 	name="editorTwo"
 	data="<p>Editor's content</p>"
 	onBeforeLoad={ CKEDITOR => {
-			// Namespace was already loaded, but this callback will be called after all.
+			// Namespace was already loaded, but this callback will be called anyway.
-			// Unnecessary adding same plugin to namespace.
+			// Unnecessary adding the same plugin to the namespace.
 			CKEDITOR.plugins.addExternal( 'placeholder', '/path/to/the/placeholder/plugin', 'plugin.js' );
 		}
 	}
 />
 ```
-The above example tries to load the same plugin two times to the same namespace.

 Look at [onNamespaceLoaded](#onnamespaceloaded) to compare behaviours.